Home » Blog

 According to Wikipedia, A ceramic is an inorganic, nonmetallic[a] solid material comprising metal, nonmetal, or metalloid atoms primarily held in ionic and covalent bonds.

-The first form of this material found dated back more than 27000 years ago.
+The first form of this material dated back more than 27000 years ago.
 By properties of the material,non-erosive, heat conducted, it is ideal for making plates of flat irons.

 Pros: